maiadegraaf/minishell/README.md

 The program is run without arguments (and will throw an error if any are used).
 A command prompt will then show up, which implemented through [readline](https://www.man7.org/linux/man-pages/man3/readline.3.html), which was recommended by the subject.
 This also allowed us to use the built-in history function.
 Once a line has been inputted it checks for any unclosed quotes.
 If it doesn't find any it sends the line to the lexer.

 ### The Lexer
-The lexer takes as the entered line as input.
+The lexer, also called the tokenizer, takes as the entered line as input.
 It then reads through the line word by word, using white space as delimiters.
 First it checks wether or not the word is a token, ie: `|`, `<`, `<<`, `>`, or `>>`, and otherwise it assumes it is a word.
 Which it then adds to the following linked list:

 ```C
 typedef struct s_lexer